UPDATED JUL 14, 2020

 Being a vegan or vegetarian isn’t always easy.
-There are often questions about your dietary choices from strangers and friends, not to mention the less-than-subtle judging from certain family members.
-One part of being a vegetarian or vegan that should be easy, however, is finding amazing places to eat.
+One part of being a vegetarian or vegan that should be a breeze, however, is finding amazing places to eat.
 Luckily, the vegan and vegetarian restaurant scene is quickly expanding in the Twin Cities, making finding veg and vegan options a breeze.

 Birchwood Cafe, a Seward neighborhood gem, is known for its locally sourced fare.
 The menu changes each season but always includes several plant-based options that are nothing short of drool-worthy.
 Don’t believe us?
 Take one bite of the "Tempeh Hash" or the veggie-packed "Birchwood Bowl", and we think you'll change your mind.

 Minnesotans aren’t big on bragging, but The Herbivorous Butcher is just so incredible that our hearts swell with pride.
 We can’t help but tell everyone that the first vegan butcher shop in the country is here in Minneapolis, and it is amazing!
 Made with jackfruit and wheat flour, you’ll find meatless meat options from brats and bacon to BBQ ribs and breakfast sausage.

 No need to study this menu in advance to figure out what you can eat.
 Everything J. Selby’s (and its food truck, the J. Mobile!) serves up is vegan, from the cauliflower-based buffalo wings to the Big Mac-inspired "Dirty Secret" made with beef patties from the aforementioned Herbivorous Butcher.
 This St. Paul newcomer also serves a pay-what-you-can "Community Bowl" with rice, beans, and seasonal veggies to ensure that everyone who wants to eat vegan can afford it.

 Not much beats pizza, so naturally finding a pizza place with a clearly marked vegan/vegetarian menu is pretty much perfection.
 And we’re not just talking about one sad vegan pizza option tacked on to the end of the menu.
 Pizza Lucé has four specialty pizza options that can be made vegan upon request and—with two varieties of “cheese”, six meatless meats, and over two dozen types of veggies—a ‘Build Your Own Pizza’ option that allows for endless combinations (we’re still working out how many different pizzas we need to try).